thackerhimanshu/AZURE_CLOUD_PROJECT/README.md

 --Filebeat collects the changes done.

-screenshot path: AZURE_CLOUD_PROJECT\DIAGRAMS\filebeat
+screenshot path: AZURE_CLOUD_PROJECT/DIAGRAMS/filebeat.png

 --Metric beat collects metrics and statistics

-screenshot path:AZURE_CLOUD_PROJECT/DIAGRAMS/metricbeat
+screenshot path:AZURE_CLOUD_PROJECT/DIAGRAMS/metricbeat.png

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: